Aug 18, 2022

 Results day is a memory that stays with us for life, and for boomsatsuma’s College cohort, this years’ Level 3 Extended Diplomas, August 18th will be a happy memory.
 While not considered to be the end of their journey by the team at boomsatsuma, it is an opportune moment to acknowledge their achievements.

 "I’m delighted for this fantastic group of students and our staff, who have all contributed to these outstanding results.
 Treating every student as individuals and supporting them to achieve their potential, while overcoming their challenges, has meant we’ve really got to know them, which adds to our desire to see them do well in their courses and their lives beyond college."

 This year-group, drawn from diverse communities across the City, have achieved exceptional grades, with every student passing with a Merit or higher, against the additional challenges presented by Covid, with boomsatsuma being one of the few educators that maintained face-to-face lessons throughout the pandemic.

-Bristol is known for its love of independent brands, and boomsatsuma shines as a local educator, steering its own path to nurture these 120 students on creative tech courses, located at sites across the City. boomsatsuma was founded on inclusive principles of giving opportunity to Bristol’s sometimes marginalised communities, which has expanded from one course to five College courses: Creative and Digital Media, Sports Media Production, Film & Television, Games VR & VFX and Photography Collective.
+Bristol is known for its love of independent brands, and boomsatsuma shines as a local educator, steering its own path to nurture these 120 students on creative tech courses, located at sites across the City. boomsatsuma was founded on inclusive principles of giving opportunity to Bristol’s sometimes marginalised communities, which has expanded from one course to five College courses: Creative and Digital Media, Sports Media Production, Film and Television, Games VR and VFX, and Photography Collective.